paulinaglab/URDashboard/README.md

 ![Instructions](http://gogreenyellow.com/github/urdashboard/application_api_key_instruction.png)

-For convenience you may paste it to a QR code generator of your choice, for example, [this one](http://www.gogreenyellow.com/tools/qrcode/qrcode-generator.html) and scan it with the app.
+For convenience, you may paste it into a QR code generator of your choice or [this one](http://www.gogreenyellow.com/tools/qrcode/qrcode-generator.html) and scan it with the app.